Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Phase difference in lensing

 \section{Phase difference in lensing}

-Similar to Figure~\ref{fig:F_w}, we also show phase of amplification factor $\arg (F)$ as the function of frequency $w$ in Figure~\ref{fig:phase}.
-For simplicity, we assume $\phi_m(y)\equiv0$ in the calculation of value of absolute phase $\arg (F)$.
-The absolute phase is not important, but the phase difference between them matters.
-The phase difference $\Delta \Phi=\arg(F_{\rm new})-\arg(F_{\rm trad})$ between the new formula and traditional one is very small.
-The absolute value of phase difference is basically less than 0.1\,rad.
-And when $w\rightarrow \infty$, phase difference $\Delta \Phi=\arg(F_{\rm new})-\arg(F_{\rm trad}) \rightarrow0$.
-Thus the phase difference is not significant for all kinds of values of $w$ and $y$ at least for $w<100$.
+Analogous to Figure~\ref{fig:F_w}, Figure~\ref{fig:phase} illustrates the phase of the amplification factor, $\arg (F)$, as a function of frequency $w$.
+For simplicity, we assume $\phi_m(y)\equiv0$ in calculating the absolute phase $\arg (F)$.
+While the absolute phase is inconsequential, the phase difference between various factors holds significance.
+The phase difference, denoted as $\Delta \Phi=\arg(F_{\rm exa})-\arg(F_{\rm app})$, between the exact and approximate formulas is remarkably small, with an absolute value typically below 0.1\,rad.
+As the frequency $w$ approaches infinity, this phase difference tends to zero: $\Delta \Phi=\arg(F_{\rm exa})-\arg(F_{\rm app}) \rightarrow0$.
+Consequently, the phase difference remains insignificant across various $w$ and $y$ values, at least for frequencies $w<100$.

 \acknowledgments Zhoujian Cao acknowledges the National Key Research and Development Program of China (Grant No. 2021YFC2203001).
 Xiao Guo acknowledges the fellowship of China National Postdoctoral Program for Innovative Talents (Grant No. BX20230104).